$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: Backgrounds

-A complete characterization is given by F\"{a}re and Mitchell (1993).
-Obviously, CRS corresponds to $\alpha =1$ while strictly increasing returns corresponds to $\alpha >1$ and strictly decreasing returns corresponds to $\alpha <1$.
-Boussemart et al. (2009, 2010) termed this property of the technology as ``$\mathit{\alpha }$\textit{ -returns to scale}".
-It has been shown in Boussemart et al. (2010) that under such an assumption, many existing measures (Farrell output measure, hyperbolic measure of F\"are et al., 1985; proportional distance function of Briec, 1997) can be related in closed form under an $\alpha$-returns to scale assumption.
+Following the proposed definition of F\"are and Mitchell (1993), a production technology $T$ is \textit{homogeneous of degree }$\mathit{\alpha }$ if for any $\eta >0$ and any $\alpha \in \Real_+$, $(x,y)\in T\Rightarrow (\eta x,\eta^{\alpha }y)\in T. $ Obviously, this notion of homogeneity of degree $\alpha$ is connected to the notion of returns-to-scale.
+Indeed, constant returns-to-scale (CRS) corresponds to $\alpha =1$ while strictly increasing returns (IRS) correspond to $\alpha >1$ and strictly decreasing returns (DRS) correspond to $\alpha <1$.
+Boussemart et al. (2009, 2010) termed this property of the technology as ``$\mathit{\alpha }$\textit{-returns to scale}".
+Boussemart et al. (2010) show that under such an assumption, some existing measures (Farrell output measure, hyperbolic efficiency measure of F\"are et al., 1985; proportional distance function of Briec, 1997) can be related in closed form under an $\alpha$-returns to scale assumption.